mathvalenza/real-time-quotation/README.md

 Deployed with Zeit.now [here](https://real-time-quotation-h8pki9yfn.now.sh).

-Things used in project: VueJS, Vuetify, Vuex, VueRouter, Axios.
+Things used in project: VueJS, Vuetify, Vuex, VueRouter, Axios and Firebase.

 ## Tech/framework used
 <b>Built with</b>